A Presidential Decision

 Before arriving, teachers or leaders will receive preparation materials to give participants background knowledge on the roles, primary sources, and the Vietnam War.

 Who: Maximum of 40 high school students, adults, senior groups, or team-building groups

 Cost: There is currently no cost

-When: Contact us to schedule your three-hour session
+When: Contact us to schedule your two hour session

 Register for this activity here.